|

 The first thing to clear up is the "limiter" label.
 A limiter is just a compressor with a very high ratio, and usually with the threshold set high so only the taller peaks are affected.
 The LMB-3 can be used that way, but its ratio can be adjusted anywhere from 1:1 (a clean uncompressed boost) through light to medium smoothing and squeezing (e.g. 2:1 to 8:1), all the way up to infinity:1 hard peak limiting.
 So it actually covers a much wider range of dynamic response than most pedals labeled "compressor".
 And the threshold knob covers a decent range, allowing it to affect just as much of your signal as you want.
 The predecessor of this pedal, the LM-2B, was more accurately called a limiter due to having a fixed very high ratio.

-In my previous review of this pedal, from about six years ago, I said the high frequencies were "clear and present"; this was not quite correct.
-With the Enhance knob turned down, it actually rolls the highs down significantly in a long slope starting around 600 Hz.
+In my previous review of this pedal, from about six years ago, I said the high frequencies were "clear and present"; this is not true at all settings.
+With the Enhance knob turned down, it actually rolls the highs off in a long slope starting around 600 Hz.
+The higher you set the Ratio knob, the more the highs get cut; at a very low ratio it is not so noticeable.
 Turning the Enhance up brings back the highs, but also produces a sharp scoop in the mids (centered around 2 KHz).
 Check the review of the older LM-2B for an RTA chart comparing the frequency response of both pedals.
-There is no way to get a flat EQ with any setting of this pedal.
-Turning the Enhance up also amplifies any noise in your signal path, so between the noise and the mid-scoop, I advise using as little as possible of that knob.
+The only way to get a flat EQ with this pedal is to turn the Ratio knob to minimum, 1:1, making it a clean boost instead of a compressor.
+Turning the Enhance up amplifies any noise in your signal path, so between the noise and the mid-scoop, I advise using as little as possible of that knob.
 I wish they had included an attack control instead.

 Aside from the EQ shaping, the tone of this pedal is very clean and dry.
 It's not a "fattening" effect, aside from the inherent results of compression.
 And unless you turn up the Enhance, there is not much added noise.
 Feeding in a very strong signal, or a big low-frequency peak, can result in distortion.
 This can be heard as a slight buzz or click sound on the attack, or a rough quality in the lows.
 It's not too bad mostly, and will not be heard in a live band mix.
 Some users say they have never heard this sound, and I don't hear it with my passive non-boosted basses, so it will depend on your individual signal and settings.